- What is a Discovery Phase in Software Development?

 Non-functional requirements describe the characteristics of the system or in other words quality attributes.
 The system’s important non-functional requirements may include a few categories: installability, performance, interoperability, usability, scalability, security, and more.

 At this stage, the discovery team will suggest improvements or add some features if necessary.
 Then technical lead will define the best tech stack for desired functionality.
 Example of how technology stack may look like:

 - Programming language – Python/Java/ HTML / etc.

 - Web framework – Django/ Ruby on Rails/.NET Core/ etc.

 - React/ Flutter/ etc.

 - AWS S3/ CloudFront/ etc.

-Visualization and prototyping of the future project are essential.
+Without a doubt, visualization and prototyping of the future project are essential.
 The wireframe is a layout to show the main functionality on a page.
 It takes into account user needs and user journeys.
 At this stage, UI/UX Design team works on product usability, the best option for navigation, and innovative design.
-Designers are focused on UI/UX design for mobile and web applications.
-Their usage of different design processes and methods such as User Research, Information Architecture, workflows, Low/High fidelity wireframes, and prototypes makes a discovery phase successful.
+As a matter of fact, designers focus on UI/UX design for mobile and web applications.
+Thus, their usage of different design processes and methods such as User Research, Information Architecture, workflows, Low/High fidelity wireframes, and prototypes makes a discovery phase successful.

 Creating Solution Vision and Scope Document